-Bicycle Mechanics are a special breed, and openness is an important beginning
+The cyclist is a special breed, and openness is an important beginning

 If you have found our school, chances are you have been looking for courses on bicycle repair and found that in Canada the resources are few and far between.
 This is exactly what the founder of Central Alberta Bicycle School and our instructors discovered earlier in this decade.
 Arguably the best program at that time was in Toronto, which was created by a very talented and methodical lifelong mechanic named Jerzy Dymny.
 Mr. Dymny now teaches at his school on the coast of British Columbia from his bike shop and classroom Quadra Bike School.
 This is the very teacher and place our instructors were certified in the discipline of Bicycle Mechanics.

-We plug Jerzy Dymny here simply because; after building a small bicycle shop in the middle of a small town in central Alberta, the skills achieved and the discipline learned has proven to be a superior skillset when working in the field of bicycle service.
+We plug Jerzy Dymny here simply because; after building a full service bicycle shop in the middle of a small town in central Alberta, the skills achieved and the discipline learned has proven to be a superior skillset when working in the field of bicycle service.
 We stand by Mr. Dymny, and suggest openly; look into his school and if you choose to venture west, we wish you the best and know that you will learn well, and come back a great mechanic.

 - Daily In Classroom Hands-on Illustration - Our instructors provide step-by-setup illustrative instruction through real-life bicycle servicing issues.
 This is followed by students doing the work on other bicycles each day.
 Good practices, proper tool handling and history are all part of the this learning environment.